petpen/JavaPolylineEncoder2/README.md

     git clone https://github.com/petpen/JavaPolylineEncoder2.git

-Then simply start the ant builder for building the jar file
+If you are in the directory cloned/downloaded directory start the ant builder for building the jar file

     ant jar